-8.5.2 Overall, the Second Draft Publication Core Strategy has a positive impact on the water and land resources topic.
-Policies SF1 (Bury's Spatial Framework), EC4 (Creating Thriving and Competitive Key Centres), EN1 (Green Belt), EN2 (Development in the Green Belt), C07 (Addressing the Needs of Our Regeneration Areas), EC1 (Protecting Existing and Providing for New Employment Opportunities), EC6 (Accommodating New Retail Development), CO1 (Delivering a Choice of Quality Housing for Everyone) and CO2 (Managing Windfall Housing Development) direct development towards key urban centres and previously developed land, which will have a positive impact on preserving soil resources and geology/geomorphological features through preventing further land take up within the Borough.
+- 8.5.2 Overall, the Publication Core Strategy has a positive impact on the water and land resources topic.
+Policies SF1 (Bury's Spatial Framework), EC4 (Creating Thriving and Competitive Key Centres), EN1 (Green Belt), EN2 (Development in the Green Belt), EC1 (Protecting Existing and Providing for New Employment Opportunities), EC6 (Accommodating New Retail Development), CO1 (Delivering a Choice of Quality Housing for Everyone) and CO2 (Managing Windfall Housing Development) direct development towards key urban centres and encouraging development on previously developed land, which will have a positive impact on preserving soil resources and geology/geomorphological features through preventing further land take up within the Borough. - 8.5.3 Policy CP1 relates to the delivery of sustainable development and reflects the proactive approach that the Council will continue to pursue when dealing with development proposals stating that the Council will always work proactively with applicants jointly to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area.
+This approach is likely to maximise prospects for water and land resources within the Borough, in particular through the contribution towards a strong and competitive economy and towards the protection of the natural environment.